marcelopalacioabreu/b00m-h3adsh0t/README.md

       ![](https://github.com/lucylow/b00m-h3adsh0t/blob/master/readme-images/gameplay1.png)

       *Image.
-Custom training mode on the aimbot with a range of functionalities.*
+Custom training mode on the aimbot with a range of functionalities*

 ---

-## How it Works  &#x1F537;
+## How it Works - Aimbot &#x1F537;

 * **Aimbot can be easily toggled on and off using the mouse or keyboard**
 * Recognizes game objects in a certain range, then aims at the objects using game physics

 * **Game Player Detection**

-    * In the game memory is the X,Y, and Z coordinates of each player for rendering
+  * FPS game memory contains the (X,Y.Z) coordinates of each player for rendering
-    * Aimbot scans memory locations for this information and stores the game information
+  * Aimbot scans memory locations for this information
-    * Access to two positions--the player's and the enemies
+  * Gain access to two key positions:
+    * Player's coordinates (X,Y,Z)_player
+    * Enemies's coordinates (X,Y,Z)_coordinates

-    * Subtracting the two positions as vectors gives the vector between the two
+  * Subtracting the two positions as vectors ==> the vector between the two
-    * Calculate the angle from the player's current look vector to the desired angle vector
+  * Calculate the angle from the player's current vector to the desired angle vector

 * **Aim Automatically**

   * Inject information directly to the game

     * DLL injection
     * Overwriting current FPS game aim functions
     * Patching in-place the Direct3D or OpenGL DLL

   * Examining the functions calls to draw geometry
-    * Inserting b00m-h3adsh0t's own geometry functions (for things like wall-hacks or glitches)
+  * Insert own geometry functions (for things like wall-hacks or glitches)
-    * Fine-tune with some constants adjusting for any dynamic data structure moving players around on you
+  * Fine-tune with constants adjusting for any dynamic data structure moving players around on you

+---

+## How it Works - Aimbot with Neural Network &#x1F537;

 * **Neural Network**